 There are several agricultural chemicals registered for the control of blue-green algae in specific situations such as farm dams, tanks and troughs.
 The following copper products are specifically registered for use in Victoria:

 - Cupricide 110 Algicide

 - Copcide Algicide

 The product labels for these chemicals contain a number of important instructions or directions that address the potential risks posed by the use of the products.
-Users should ensure that they read, understand and follow the directions contained in the product label to minimise any risks.
+Users must read, understand and follow the directions contained in the product label to minimise any risks.

 For example, some products contain the following prohibitive label statements:

-Copper based algicides should be used with extreme caution due to the potential to cause copper toxicity in livestock.
-Animals that may have compromised liver function (eg. have been grazing plants such as heliotrope or ragwort) are particularly susceptible to copper toxicity and must not drink water that has been treated with copper based algicides.
+Copper-based algicides should be used with extreme caution due to the potential to cause copper toxicity in livestock.
+Animals that may have compromised liver function (for example, those that have been grazing plants such as heliotrope or ragwort) are particularly susceptible to copper toxicity and must not drink water that has been treated with copper-based algicides.

-Any persons considering the off label use of an agricultural chemical to control blue-green algae are responsible for the risks associated with off-label use and must ensure that their use complies with the requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992.
+Any person considering the off-label use of an agricultural chemical to control blue-green algae is responsible for the risks associated with off-label use and must ensure that their use complies with the requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992.

 - Blue-green algae

 - Water requirements for sheep and cattle